-My husband and I discussed in length what was in our heart toward our children, how we wanted to raise them, what we hoped to impart to them, and how we would accomplish our vision for our family.
-We desired to teach our children to be followers of Jesus and to be the primary influence in their lives.
-We wanted our family relationships to be close and create a home that was comfortable and comforting, a refuge from the world.
-We wished for them to have space to pursue their individual passions while receiving a quality education.
+My husband and I discussed in length what was in our heart toward our children.
+How we wanted to raise them, what we hoped to impart to them, and how we would accomplish our vision for our family.
+We desired to teach our children to be followers of Jesus.
+We wanted our family relationships to be close.
+Our goal was to create a home that was comfortable and comforting, a refuge from the world.
+We longed for our children to have space to pursue their individual passions while receiving a quality education.

-When I added together how much time our son was spending away from us and his siblings, how much time he was spending being influenced by people we didn’t know, and how little quality time we were actually getting with him, I realized he was already leaving home by age seven.
+When I added together how much time our son was spending away from us, how much time he was spending being influenced by people we didn’t know, and how little quality time we were actually getting with him, I realized he was already leaving home by age seven.
 We knew in our hearts, that in order to accomplish all we wanted for our children we would need more time with them.
 We wanted to be the directors of their education and didn’t want to delegate such an important task to strangers.
-These were the children that God gave to us, and we didn’t want to give them away.
-Homeschooling became the practical answer to the how question… how we were going to make the vision we had for our children, for our family, a reality.
+Homeschooling became the practical answer to the how question: how we were going to make the vision we had for our children, for our family, a reality?

-Fast forward eleven years… I’m happy to report, we are still homeschooling with just four years left to go to make it to the finish line.
-We are so thankful for all the good fruit it has borne in the lives of our children and the way that God has used home education to shape all of us, my husband and me included.
+Fast forward eleven years.
+I’m happy to report, we are still homeschooling with just four years left to make it to the finish line.
+We are so thankful for all the good fruit it has borne in the lives of our children.
+God has used home education to shape all of us, my husband and me included.

 We all have a story.
 The story that has led you to think about this educational option for your family may be different than mine.
-No doubt you have lots of questions and maybe some fear and trepidation too.
+No doubt you have lots of questions.
+Maybe some fear and trepidation too.
 I understand.
 I was there all those years ago.
-I pray that the Lord gently leads you and helps you discern what decision you need to make for your family.
+My prayer is that the Lord gently leads you to discern the right decision for your family.

 As you prayerfully contemplate the educational options available for your children, here are 10 reasons to choose homeschooling:

 What does it mean to be a disciple?
 A disciple is a follower, a student, a learner.
-As parents, we naturally want to pass our faith onto our children, to teach them to be followers of Jesus.
-We don’t want to simply teach them a set of beliefs, but we want them to have their own life with God.
+As parents, we naturally want to pass our faith on to our children, to teach them to be followers of Jesus.
+We don’t want to simply teach them a set of beliefs.
+We want them to have their own personal life with God.

-How did Jesus go about the training of the twelve?
-He spent time with them, lots of time.
+How did Jesus go about training his disciples?
+He spent time with them.
+Lots of time!
 He taught them how to pray, serve, and reach the lost.
-He instructed them in doctrine, in practice, and opened up the Scriptures to them.
+He instructed them in doctrine and practice.
+Jesus opened up the Scriptures to them.
 He talked, walked, and ate with them.
 He modeled for them, in front of them, continually, how to walk with God.

 Homeschooling provides a unique opportunity for us to share the gospel with our children.
 As we approach every subject from a biblical perspective and we live out our faith before them in the way that we talk, walk, teach, and serve, we are continually inviting them to respond to the call of Jesus, to pick up their cross and follow Him.

-I remember when my children were little my daughter was having a hard time listening and getting her school work done one day.
-This was uncharacteristic of her, so I asked her if something was wrong.
-She explained that one of her brothers had said something that hurt her feelings earlier that morning.
-I was able to help them talk through their differences, and encourage them to love and forgive one another.
-Homeschooling gives us lots of practice in conflict resolution and to learn what it takes to foster healthy relationships.
+I remember when my children were little my daughter was having a hard time getting her school work done one day.
+This was unusual for her, so I asked if something was wrong.
+She explained that earlier that morning one of her brothers had said something that hurt her feelings.
+I was able to help them talk through their differences and encourage them to forgive one another.
+Homeschooling gives us lots of practice in conflict resolution and teaches us what it takes to foster healthy relationships.

-Not all meaningful memories are happy necessarily.
+Not all meaningful memories are happy.
 Some are special in a weighty, sobering kind of way.
-Like the time we took a field trip to a Holocaust Memorial and heard the personal testimony of the son of a survivor, recounting the stories of his father.
-Or going to our state house in the middle of the week, in the middle of the school day to stand against unjust legislation.
+Like the time we took a field trip to a Holocaust Memorial and heard the personal testimony of the son of a survivor, recounting stories of his father.
+Or going to our state house in the middle of the week, in the middle of the school day, to stand against unjust legislation.